Rhode Island Psychology Licensure Requirements

-Three Steps to Becoming a Psychologist in Rhode Island
+How to Become a Psychologist in Rhode Island

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 The first step for anyone hoping to become a licensed psychologist in Rhode Island is to complete a bachelor’s degree, which usually takes four years (120 credits) if you are attending school full-time.
-After completing your program, you will earn either a Bachelor of Science (BS) or Bachelor of Arts (BA) degree, depending on the school you attend and the subject you major in.
 Note that you are not required to major in psychology as an undergraduate, but taking at least some psychology courses can help you meet educational prerequisites when you are applying to graduate programs.

 After you have earned your bachelor’s degree, you may choose to earn a stand-alone master’s degree in general psychology or one of its specialty areas.
 Because most students in doctoral psychology programs earn master’s degrees during their studies, this step is optional.
 However, it can help you earn more experience and increase your chances of acceptance into a doctoral program, particularly if you have limited or no coursework in psychology from your undergraduate school.
-If you choose to pursue a stand-alone master’s degree in psychology, know that programs typically require 30 to 40 credit hours and take around two years to complete and award either Master of Arts (MA) or Master of Science (MS) degrees.
-You may also need to meet educational prerequisites and take the Graduate Record Examination to be admitted into a master’s degree program.
+If you choose to pursue a stand-alone master’s degree in psychology, know that programs typically require 30 to 40 credit hours and take around two years to complete.

 2. Earn a doctoral degree in psychology.